-Shannon Crossland is the senior director of student financial aid and scholarships.
+Shannon is the director of student financial aid services at Frank Phillips College in Border, Texas.
 Her primary responsibilities include student financial aid compliance and administration.
-Shannon received her associate's degree from Amarillo College, bachelor's degree in Agronomy (Soil Science) from Texas Tech University, and master's degree in higher education administration from Texas Tech University.
-Shannon is actively involved with TASFAA, SWASFAA and NASFAA.
-Shannon has served as past president of TASFAA and SWASFAA.
-In her free time, Shannon enjoys traveling, running and crocheting.
+Shannon received her associate degree from Amarillo College, bachelor's degree in agronomy (soil science) from Texas Tech University, and master's degree in higher education administration from Texas Tech University.
+Shannon is actively involved with TASFAA, SWASFAA, and NASFAA.
+Shannon has served as past president of TASFAA and SWASFAA, and currently serves as Commission Chair of the Certified Financial Aid Administrator® Program Commission.
+In her free time, Shannon enjoys traveling, running, and crocheting.

 Christina Tangalakis, Ed.D., is currently the associate dean of financial aid at Glendale Community College in Glendale, California.
 Previously, she was director of financial aid at Hispanic Scholarship Fund, associate director at the University of Southern California, assistant director at Pepperdine GSEP, and a financial aid counselor at Central Washington University.
 Affordability, access and diversity are the issues central to her daily work and professional interests.
 In December 2018, Christina was named one of the six members of the inaugural class of NASFAA's Diversity Leadership Program.